Kerry Callahan Photography

 In Part Two of this post, I’d like to share how we work to support Mason and his unique visual abilities.
 I will discuss times when a strong verbal memory has actually been an obstacle for him, and I will share the ways we work to expand Mason’s memory bank and strengthen his recognition skills.

-Kira Brady lives with her wife, three awesome kids, and a cat named "Zebra," in central Massachusetts.
-Two of her children have significant disabilities.
+Kira Brady lives with her wife, three awesome kids, and a menagerie of pets in central New York.
+Two of her children are neurodiverse.
 Kira has a Master's degree in English Language and Literature, and she has worked as an adjunct professor for the past decade.
-This year, she is homeschooling her fourth grader and two kindergarteners.
 Kira loves to experiment with gluten-free baking, and is also passionate about vegetable gardening, pretending to be a runner, and reading heartbreakingly lovely novels.